 The Difference Between "Mappable" and "Valid"

 A "mappable" address is not necessarily a "valid" or officially recognized (mailman-deliverable) address.
-This is why Google Maps is often able to map addresses that Smarty (formerly SmartyStreets) marks as invalid.
-In other words, Google maps will show you where an address WOULD be if it is real.
+This is why Google Maps, Waze, Apple Maps and Bing Maps are often able to map addresses that Smarty (formerly SmartyStreets) marks as invalid.
+In other words, Google Maps will show you where an address WOULD be if it is real.
 They do not tell you IF it is real.

 Smarty only considers an address to be valid if (1) there is a mail-receiving structure such as a home or business at that address, and (2) the address of that structure is recognized by the United States Postal Service or another official mail service in the case of international address validation.

-Google Maps (and other mapping services) will plot a point close to where the address would be, but it does not performpostal address verification to confirm that the given address exists.
+The behavior of mapping services from Google, Bing, Apple, and Waze will plot a point close to where the address would be, but it does not perform postal address verification to confirm that the given address exists.
 If the street, city, and state all correlate, then mapping programs will guess where that primary number might be on the street.
 This does not mean that there's a structure you could visit with that address, nor does it mean that you could send mail to that address.

 Is this address actually valid?
 Map services don't verify addresses.

 The bottom line is this: What do you want to know about the address—where it would be if it were real, or if the address actually is real?
 Maps are great for showing you where an address might be; our service is great for helping you know if an address is real and deliverable.

 12 Knole Ln, Dennis MA

 Is it mappable?
 On Knole Lane, the valid address ranges are: 1-15 (odd), 2-98 (even), and 17-99 (odd) according to the USPS.
 Maps know that the city, state, and street are real.
 Since the address does certainly fit within the valid ranges, Google Maps will show you where it should be located on a map.